afondiel/IBM-Data-Science-Professional-Certificate-Coursera/course-1-ds-ibm-notes.md

  /!\ - data visualization : good starting point for data mining
  - Multidimensional views of the data
  - data mining software
- - FIND  : HIDDEN trends in the data se
+ - *FIND  : HIDDEN trends in the data*

 7. **Evaluate data mining results**
  - Extract the result